xPokee/CentralHub/README.md

 ### Making Changes to Database Objects

-If you make any changes to database objects (typically types in CentralHub.Common.Models), you will need to generate a migration.
+If you make any changes to database objects (typically types in CentCom.Common.Models), you will need to generate a migration.
 You can do this by installing ``dotnet-ef`` tools using ``dotnet tool install --global dotnet-ef`` in a terminal, and then by running [add-migration.bat](add-migration.bat) with a single argument which is the name of the migration to generate.

 Ex: ``./add-migration AddCoolPR`` will generate a migration for all data sources called ``AddCoolPR``.

-*Note: You must add a migration for each database type supported, these types should be in ``CentralHub.Common.Data``, subclassed from ``DatabaseContext``.
+*Note: You must add a migration for each database type supported, these types should be in ``CentCom.Common.Data``, subclassed from ``DatabaseContext``.
 Any new ``DatabaseContext`` subclasses should be added to ``add-migration.bat``.*

 ### Adding a New Database Backend

-If you wish to support an additional database backend, you will need to create a new subclass of ``CentralHub.Common.Data.DatabaseContext``.
-If necessary, you can overload how model types are stored in the new database backend by providing an override for the ``OnModelCreating`` method of ``DatabaseContext``, which you can see an example of in ``CentralHub.Common.Data.MySqlDbContext``.
+If you wish to support an additional database backend, you will need to create a new subclass of ``CentCom.Common.Data.DatabaseContext``.
+If necessary, you can overload how model types are stored in the new database backend by providing an override for the ``OnModelCreating`` method of ``DatabaseContext``, which you can see an example of in ``CentCom.Common.Data.MySqlDbContext``.
 As well as this, you will need to add a migration for your new database backend.
 You can do so using the same format as found in '*Making Changes to Database Objects*' above.